Stochastic partial differential equations associated with Feller processes: Introduction

 { In our setting, when the stronger Dalang's condition~\eqref{dalang-stra} holds, the Feynman--Kac formulas can be applied to study the regularity of the law for both Stratonovich and Skorohod solutions.
 Under the weaker condition~\eqref{dalang-SKo}, however, the analysis becomes more delicate due to the lack of a Feynman--Kac formula for the Skorohod solution.
 We refer to Sections~\ref{sec:law} and~\ref{sec:law2} for further details on the Stratonovich solution and the Skorohod solution, respectively.}

-Intermittency, which in the SPDEs literature usually refers to the property that the solution develops very high peaks, has been well investigated in particular for the so-called parabolic Anderson model (see e.g. \cite{CM94, FK09, K14, CD15}) and also for the hyperbolic Anderson model (see \cite{CJKS13, BS19, BCC22, CGS23}).
-The intermittency property is closely connected with the long-term asymptotic behaviour of the solution and can be characterized by $p$th moment Lyapunov exponents which can be calculated precisely for (fractional) stochastic heat equations via Feynman-Kac formulae (see \cite{CHSX2015,HLN2017,CHSS2018}).
-Investigating the precise long-term asymptotics for \eqref{spde} will be the subject of future work.
+Intermittency, which in the SPDE literature usually refers to the phenomenon that the solution develops exceptionally high peaks, has been extensively studied, particularly for the so-called parabolic Anderson model (see, e.g., \cite{CM94, FK09, K14, CD15}) and also for the hyperbolic Anderson model (see \cite{CJKS13, BS19, BCC22, CGS23}).
+The intermittency property is closely related to the long-time asymptotic behaviour of the solution and can be characterized by the $p$th moment Lyapunov exponents, which can often be computed explicitly for (fractional) stochastic heat equations via Feynman--Kac formulas (see \cite{CHSX2015,HLN2017,CHSS2018}).
+Investigating the precise long-time asymptotics for \eqref{spde} will be the subject of future work.

 This paper is organized as follows.
 In Section \ref{sec:pre}, some preliminaries on the Wiener space associated with the noise $\dot W$, in particular some fundamental ingredients in Malliavin calculus, are collected.
 In Section \ref{sec:stra} and Section \ref{sec:sko}, the Stratonovich solution and the Skorohod solution are studied, respectively.
-In Appendix \ref{sec:FK}, the Feynman-Kac formula for PDE $\partial_t u = \mathcal L u + f(t,x)u$ where $\mathcal L$ is the infinitesimal generator of a Feller process is provided.
+In Appendix \ref{sec:FK}, the Feynman--Kac formula for PDE $\partial_t u = \mathcal L u + f(t,x)u$ where $\mathcal L$ is the infinitesimal generator of a Feller process is provided.

-Throughout the article, we use $C$ to denote a generic constant which will differ from line to line.
+Throughout the article, we use $C$ to denote a generic positive constant whose value may change from line to line.